27th British Combinatorial Conference

 There are plenty of hotels at the city centre which is 10 min away by train or 20 min by bus.
-As a recommended inexpensive hotel, we suggest the Ibis Budget Birmingham Center.
+As a recommended inexpensive hotel, we suggest the Ibis Budget (Birmingham centre).

 The conference takes place in the Arts Building in the Edgbaston campus of the University of Birmingham, building R16 on the Campus map.

 From Birmingham International Airport you can take a taxi directly to the University Conference Park on Edgbaston Park Road, which costs about 35-40 GBP.
 A significantly cheaper (and still reasonably fast) alternative is to take the free Air-Rail link from the Airport terminal building to the Birmingham International Railway station.
 From there, take a train to Birmingham New Street and change for a train to Birmingham University as described below.

 From Heathrow Airport you can take a direct National Express Coach to the Birmingham Coach station.
 For more information on arriving in Birmingham via coach see below.
 Alternatively you can travel by the following routes (but please note carefully that references to prices and tickets refer to off-peak tickets only, which have some restrictions on travel times):